 Running a search engine query for my website, NeilPatel.com, generates the following:

 There’s nothing else you need to know about this tool.
 Once you check your website, you’ll know, for sure, if it’s mobile-friendly or not.
 If it is, you’re in good shape.
 If it’s not, don’t wait another day to make a change.
 This could do wonders for your traffic.

 From an SEO and user perspective, you website must be mobile-friendly.
 There’s no two ways about it.

-The goal of this tool is to help webmasters determine “how well a page follows the Google guidelines.”
+The goal of this free tool is to help webmasters determine “how well a page follows the Google guidelines.”

 The tool reviews 14 key areas of the website:

 - Googlebot access

 - Amount of links